RunOnFlux/flux-eth-bsc/README.md

 ## Flux-ETH, Flux-BSC

 Contract for Flux on Ethereum as ERC20 and Flux on Binance Smart Chain as BEP20.
-Deployed code is identical on both chains, compiled from flux_flat.sol
+Deployed code is identical on both chains.
+Compiled with optimizations on flux.sol.
+Flux_flat can be used for single source sol verification, just like its done on etherscan, bscscan.

 Flux (FLUX)
 440 mil total supply